 You might know that evidence the cops find during an illegal search of you or your belongings is probably inadmissible in criminal court.
 You might also know that the prosecution typically can't use something you've said to the police if officers violated your rights in obtaining the statement (for example, by coercing it out of you).

 Generally speaking, the prosecution can't use evidence that comes directly from police illegality—the seized object or the statement.
 But oftentimes, it also can't use evidence that derives from the illegality—something the officers discovered as a result of the object or statement.
-The latter is “fruit of the poisonous tree."
+The latter is commonly referred to as the "fruit of the poisonous tree."

 Consider again the wiretapping example.
-Immediately after they go to the warehouse and snatch the drugs, the police hear from a reliable informant, who reports the cocaine and its location.
+Immediately after the officers go to the warehouse and snatch the drugs, the police hear from a reliable informant, who reports the cocaine and its location.
 The court finds that the informant's tip would have provided enough information for a lawfully issued warrant to search the warehouse.
-The court will probably admit the drugs into evidence because the officers could—and presumably would—have found them without the illegal wiretap.
+In many places, a court would probably admit the drugs into evidence because the officers could—and presumably would—have found them without the illegal wiretap.

-Another important exception involves statements by defendants.
+Another important exception to the fruit-of-the-poisonous-tree rule involves statements by defendants.
 If officers beat a statement out of a defendant, both the statement and evidence it leads to are inadmissible.
 But if the defendant gives a statement voluntarily, albeit without the requisite Miranda warning, evidence the police locate because of that statement can come in at trial.
-It doesn't matter that the statement itself is inadmissible—the “poisonous” fruit is nevertheless edible (For more on Miranda and its exceptions, see When Police Violate the Miranda Rule and Exceptions to the Miranda Rule.)
+It doesn't matter that the statement itself is inadmissible—the poisoned fruit is nevertheless edible.
+(For more on Miranda and its exceptions, see When Police Violate the Miranda Rule and Exceptions to the Miranda Rule.)

-Just like most legal concepts, fruit of the poisonous tree is complex, with nuances and exceptions.
+Just like most legal concepts, the fruit-of-the-poisonous-tree doctrine is complex, with nuances and exceptions.
 If you face criminal charges, consult an experienced criminal defense attorney.
-Only that kind of lawyer can protect your rights and adequately defend you.
+An experienced lawyer can protect your rights and zealously defend you.